paranoid945/pps/README.md

 Personal private space.

-shells are for centos 7 by default.
+Shells are for centos 7 by default.